 Start every email with a friendly greeting and sign off with a closing and your name.
 One sentence emails without these efforts can be perceived as demanding, terse, or even rude.

 Make sure the Subject: field of every email is clear and concise about the topic of your communication.
 Don’t hesitate to change the Subject: field when the conversation changes direction.

 Rarely Use Bolding or Colored Text

-If an email states “forward to all your friends” just don’t.
-Forwarding an email to a bunch of people really is not personal and carries no special meaning at all.
+If an email states “forward to all your friends,” don’t.
+Forwarding an email to a bunch of people is not personal and carries no special meaning at all.

 Do not list all your contacts in the To: or Cc: field.
-By doing so you expose their addresses to strangers which is a serious breach of privacy and trust.
-When emailing a group of people who do not know each other, always use the BCc: field.
+You expose their addresses to strangers when you do, which is a severe breach of privacy and trust.
+Instead, when emailing a group of people who do not know each other, always use the BCc: field.

 Never send unannounced large attachments without asking first if the person on the other side would be interested in what the attachments contain.
-After that, ask when would be the best time to send them so they can keep their inbox clear.
+After that, ask when would be the best time to send them to keep their inbox clear.

 Writing is a Skill

 Email is writing.
-That’s why it is just smart to continually work on your writing and communication skills.
+That’s why it is wise to work on your writing and communication skills.
 Doing so makes sure that your emails are not misunderstood or disregarded.